Jan 29 | Categories: Branding

 Why are style guides important?
 They create brand consistency.

 An effective brand appeals to your target audience, communicates your business values, streamlines your company identity, and develops visual recognition.
-Your brand can’t do its job, though, unless every individual in your company—and all the materials it produces—follow the same visual guidelines.
+Your brand can only provide these benefits if every individual in your company—and all the materials it produces—follow the same visual guidelines.

 Unfortunately, you can’t just pick the fonts and typefaces you like; strategy is a must.
 Start by asking questions to get informed, have direction, and gather evidence to support every choice you make: